borntofrappe/svelte-tutorial/Match in Pairs/README.md

 With `flipCard` flip a card, period.

-Condition the action to a boolean, `checking`, which is immediately set to true as the flipping transition begins.
+With `handleFlip` set a boolean, controlling, variable to `true`.
+Use this boolean to prevent additional card flips.

-Set the boolean to true in `handleFlip`, consider the flipped card(s) and then, only after checking for a match, set the boolean back to its initial value.
+With `handleFlipped` consider the flipped cards and then, only after checking for a match, set the boolean back to its initial value.